MehdiBC/Selenium/README.md

   - WebDriver's API is more concise than Selenium RC's.

 ## Selenium Grid
-  **Selenium Grid** is a tool used together with Selenium RC to run parallel tests across different machines and different browsers all at the same time.
+  **Selenium Grid** is a tool used to run parallel tests across different machines and different browsers all at the same time.

 ## Selenium VS QTP